dbe-cio/cio-Awais123-creator/README.md

 # Reproducibility
 I used:
-python 3.10
+- python 3.10
-numpy
+- numpy
-scipy
+- scipy
-scikit-image
+- scikit-image
-opencv-python-headless
+- opencv-python-headless
-matplotlib
+- matplotlib

-- A **requirements.txt** has been provided so the result can be produced with:
+- A **requirements.txt** has been provided so you can install everything with:
 ```bash
 pip install -r requirements.txt
 ```